Noisy Stabilizer Formalism: Strategy - side to side

 \section{Strategy - side to side}

-In Sec.~\ref{sec:application}, we analysed the manipulation of a $N$-qubit 1D cluster, where each qubit is subject to depolarizing noise, to a 2-qubit graph state between the end qubits.
+In Sec.~\ref{sec:application} we analyzed the manipulation of an $N$-qubit 1D cluster, where each qubit is subject to depolarizing noise, to a two-qubit graph state between the end qubits.
 Here we show the proof of the weight vector in Eq.~\eqref{eq:side:to:side} that describes the noise pattern for the strategy of measuring side to side.

 It is important to note that depending on which direction the measurements are performed, the noise accumulates on one of the ends of the cluster.
 For example, if the measurements are performed from 1 to $N$, the noise accumulates more on $N$, meaning that $w_{\alpha}=0$.
 However, as proved before, the fidelity is not affected by this.
 Moreover, the proof is done for the direction $1\rightarrow N$.
 The proof for the opposite direction is completely analogous to the one presented here.